-England’s largest festival of history and culture took place from 11 to 20 September 2020.
+England’s largest festival of history and culture is back 10-19 September 2021.

 Heritage Open Days brings together more than 2,000 organisations, 5,500 events and 46,000 volunteers annually.
 It’s a chance to see hidden places and try out new experiences, all for free.

 Every year Mole Valley District Council supports local event holders to put on a range of events across the district.

 The theme for 2021 is Edible England.
 From woodland foraging to factory floor, forgotten recipes to regional delicacies, MVDC is asking its festival community to explore the past, present, and future of Mole Valley’s culinary heritage and culture.

 This year sees a return to in-person events, following a mostly digital festival last year which featured videos of talks, films, virtual tours and a local history quiz.